-Eyes – Annual eye exam by a boarded ACVO veterinary opthalmologist.
+Eyes – Annual eye exam by a boarded ACVO veterinary ophthalmologist.
 Visit Orthopedic Foundation for Animals (OFA) for more information.

 Cardiac – many diseases of the heart can be screened through exam.
 Visit Orthopedic Foundation for Animals (OFA) for more information.
 December 2020, OFA revised their recommendations for cardiac screening to include annual exams.

 Thyroid – Hypothyroidism is discussed in the next section, Symptomatic Health Screens.
-Periodic testing is recommended throughout the dog’s lifetime.
+Periodic testing is recommended throughout the dog’s lifetime; annually between 2 to 5 years of age and every other year after that.
 Visit Orthopedic Foundation for Animals (OFA) for more information.

 SYMPTOMATIC HEALTH SCREENS

 Bloat (Gastric Dilatation and Volvulus) – deep chested dogs are prone to this condition where gas builds up in the stomach causing abdominal pain.
 In extreme cases, the stomach can rotate and twist, shutting off blood flow and the path for gas to release.
 Immediate treatment is required.
+Read the article I authored for United Poodle Association.
 Visit VIPoodle, Poodle Club of America and/or Veterinary Partner for more information.

-Hypothyroidism – an under-functioning thyroid that may cause skin conditions, obesity, excessive hunger, irregular heat cycles, excessive coarse coat texture, inability to stay warm, and lethargy.
+Hypothyroidism – an under-functioning thyroid that may cause skin conditions, inability to maintain a healthy weight, excessive hunger, irregular heat cycles, excessive coarse coat texture, inability to stay warm, and lethargy.
 Visit Poodle Club of America or Orthopedic Foundation for Animals (OFA) for more information.

 Sebaceous Adenitis (SA) – a disorder of the sebaceous glands that normally lubricate skin and hair follicles causing inflammation, scaling, flaking, thickening of the skin, hair loss and sometimes odor and sores.
 Visit Poodle Club of America for more information.